 As a mentor, the LA acts as someone who has "gone before" and thus can act as a coach for students.
 In this role, LAs challenge students to grow both academically and socially and provide structured ways for them to do so.
 Practically, this may mean facilitating community-building activities, leading discussions, teaching mini-lessons on time management or study skills, hosting study sessions, or meeting with students one-on-one.

-As a peer mentor, the LA will need to negotiate and balance both their side-by-side and leadership role, setting an example while being approachable and relatable.
+As peer mentors, the LAs will need to negotiate and balance both their side-by-side and leadership roles, setting an example while being approachable and relatable.